railsuser2014/openobject-doc-book-en/source/book/6/6_14_Sale_Management/index.rst

    *Sale of a product in a partner language that differs from the user language.*

-  .. tip::   *Point*   Exceptional Sales
+.. note:: One-off Sales

    If a product's only sold to a customer once, you don't have to enter data into a complete new product form just for that sale.
    You can manually complete all the information in the order without putting it into a product: description, price, quantity, lead time, taxes.
    In that case Open ERP won't generate a delivery note because the product isn't held in stock.

 When all of the products are entered, you can print the quotation and send it to the customer.
 To do this, click on the report to the right *Quotation / Order*.
 Open ERP then opens the quotation in PDF to enable to you to see it before printing.